zednis/itws6960-2017-final-project/README.md

 The ``scripts/setup.sh`` script, and the data-loading scripts it calls, expect there to be local instances of postgresql and mongodb.

-To change postgresql connection info modify
+To change postgresql connection info modify the DATABASE object in ``scripts/food_fact_models.py``.

+To change mogodb connection info modify values from the run function in ``scripts/load-recipes.py``.

 ### Python Dependencies
 - python3